Excluding Images from Accessibility Report Checks in FrameMaker

 Click the Text Frame icon.

 Drag the cursor over the portion of the image where you want to insert the text frame that will contain the ImageLongDescNotReq marker.

 In the Create New Text Frame window, in the Number field, type 1, and then click Set.

 Click outside the image, and then insert your cursor in the text frame.

 In the Marker Type field, select ImageLongDescNotReq from the drop-down list.

 If the ImageLongDescNotReq marker type is not on the list, check with the Stationery designer to obtain the name of the marker type the Stationery designer created to support this functionality and then use the marker type specified by the Stationery designer.
 For more information, refer to “Implementing Online Features in FrameMaker”.

 In the Marker Text field, do not enter any text.
 You do not need to enter any text in this field when you insert a ImageLongDescNotReq marker.

 Save your Adobe FrameMaker source document.

 Generate an Accessibility report and confirm that ePublisher did not generate an Image is missing a long description message for the image.
-For more information about generating Accessibility reports and Accessibility report messages, see “Generating Reports” on page 329 and “Accessibility Report Messages” on page 330.
+For more information about generating Accessibility reports and Accessibility report messages, see “Generating Reports” and “Accessibility Report Messages”.